Factsheet 03: Bond

 • At least one of the original tenants must remain in occupation for you to use this form.

-• Using this form does not mean that you are sub-letting to anyone else or transferring a tenancy to anyone else (see Factsheet 18: Transfer and sub-letting).
+• This form cannot be used to transfer a tenancy (see Factsheet 18: Transfer and sub-letting).

 Transfer of bond